-PROTECT: CULTURE OF RESPECT

-All pupils are supported to treat others with respect

-Pupils are protected and know how to get support if they experience bullying, homophobic behaviour, racism, sexism

-Pupils feel confident to report concerns and this year can also use Tootoot

-Our team of pupil anti-bullying ambassadors in year 7-9 contribute to this work

-We regularly survey pupils and parents about their experiences of bullying

-PREVENT: EVERYONE UNDERSTANDS THE RISKS

-Our PSHE curriculum focusses continually on developing positive relationships, keeping safe online and how bullying behaviours change as our young people grow

-Staff undergo training regularly to maintain vigilance and spot signs or concerns

-We work with parents and the community so everyone understand the risks associated with using technology, including social media, of bullying, grooming and other forms of exploitation

-We work with outside agencies to respond to concerns about bullying - including the police

-INTERVENE & RESPOND: HOW WE RESPOND TO CONCERNS

-Any discriminatory or bullying behaviours are challenged

-We act quickly, investigate thoroughly and use a full range of sanctions when any reports of bullying are made whether inside or out of school, online or in person

-We support those experiencing bullying behaviours and those who exhibit these behaviours

-We closely monitor and record instances of bullying.
+PROTECT: CULTURE OF RESPECT PREVENT: EVERYONE UNDERSTANDS THE RISKS INTERVENE & RESPOND: HOW WE RESPOND TO CONCERNS All pupils are supported to treat others with respect Our PSHE curriculum focusses continually on developing positive relationships , Any discriminatory or bullying behaviours are challenged Pupils are protected and know how to get support if they experience bullying, homophobic behaviour, racism, sexism grow Staff undergo training regularly to We act quickly, investigate thoroughly and use a full range of sanctions when any reports of bullying are made whether Pupils feel confident to report concerns and this year can also maintain vigilance and spot signs or concerns inside or out of school, online or in person use Tootoot We work with parents and the community We support those experiencing Our team of pupil anti-bullying ambassadors in year 7-9 so everyone understand the risks associated with using technology, including bullying behaviours and those who exhibit these behaviours contribute to this work social media , of bullying, grooming and other forms of exploitation We closely monitor and record We regularly survey pupils and parents about their experiences of bullying We work with outside agencies to respond to concerns about bullying - including the police instances of bullying.
 This is reported to the governors of the school every half term here are a great many benefits to using modern technology.
 With all the advantages that technology brings there are also some very clear dangers.
 It is our responsibility to identify those dangers, minimise the risk they pose and to help our young people to understand those risks themselves and to learn how to keep themselves safe.